USEPA/e-manifest/README.md

 Since April of 2016 e-Manifest has been leveraging modules within the RCRAInfo V6 application, taking advantage of reusing the data and technology that already existed in RCRAInfo.

-In February 2017, the team has functional mock ups in our test environment.
+In February 2017, the team released functional mock ups in our test environment.

+In March of 2017, the team release Generator and TSD Facility screens in the test environment.
+These screens communicate with our test database.
+This also marks the first time users can register to create test manifests for their own handler id.

-Contained in this release are functional mockups that focus on the Generator and Treatment, Storage and Disposal Facility (TSDF) view.
-The purpose of this iteration is to provide an opportunity for you to provide user experience feedback on our development efforts, so as we progress, we are providing you the best-possible application.
-Please note, for the purpose of this release, the mockups contain static data and do not interface with a database.
+Contained in this release are screens that focus on the Generator and Treatment, Storage and Disposal Facility (TSDF) view.
+The purpose of this iteration is to provide an opportunity for you to provide user experience feedback on our development efforts and to test the applicaton against a database, so as we progress, we are providing you the best-possible application.

 ## Accessing the Test Environment
 Registration: